homemadearcade/zero/todo/__ICEBOX-CHORES.md

 GAME ORGANIZATION
 --------------------------------------------------------------------------------------

-Look up x, y, on sprite should be... getPosition().
+Look up x, y, on phaser instance should be... getPosition().
 Overall use Get Methods instead of .x, .y, .rotation

 Physics member?
-Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the sprite?
+Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the phaser instance??

-Wrap Sprite in another class called like...object instance... lol, phaser objectinstance??

-Outline Class ( for eraser and objectInstance, and camerapreview? )
+Outline Class ( for eraser and entityInstance, and camerapreview? )

 respawn on GameInstance -> spawn ( use this when initializting game too )